Iran to analyse black box after missile blamed for crash

 The crash plane was built in 2016 and is the prior 737 generation before the MAX.

-Reporting by Alexander Cornwell, Babak Dehghanpisheh and Parisa Hafezi in Dubai, Pavel Poliyuk in Kiev, Dominique Vidalon in Paris; Writing by Edmund Blair; Editing by Giles Elgood
+Reporting by Alexander Cornwell, Babak Dehghanpisheh and Parisa Hafezi in Dubai, Pavel Poliyuk in Kiev, Dominique Vidalon in Paris, Doina Chiacu and David Shepardson in Washington; Writing by Edmund Blair; Editing by Giles Elgood and Andrew Cawthorne